Precious Metals Sales Tax By State

 Understanding how different states classify precious metals products is essential for determining tax obligations.
 The following definitions are commonly used across various state tax codes:

 Precious Metal Bullion: Refined precious metals in the form of bars, ingots, or rounds that derive their value primarily from their metal content rather than numismatic or collectible value.
 This typically includes gold, silver, platinum, and palladium products with high purity standards.
+Many states provide exemptions for bullion, often with specific purity requirements.

 Legal Tender Coins: Coins that have been issued by a government and are recognized as official currency.
 This includes American Eagles, Canadian Maple Leafs, and other government-issued precious metals coins.

 Numismatic Coins: Coins that derive value from factors beyond their precious metal content, including rarity, condition, age, or historical significance.
 These products often trade at significant premiums to their metal value.
+Some states have specific rules for numismatic coins, which may differ from the rules for bullion.

 Investment Metal Bullion: A specific classification used by some states to describe precious metals purchased primarily for investment purposes rather than industrial use or collection.

 Accessory Items: Products related to precious metals storage and handling, including coin tubes, holders, storage boxes, and protective cases.
+In most states, accessories are considered tangible personal property and are subject to sales tax, even if the precious metals themselves are exempt.

 Processed Items: Precious metals that have been manufactured into jewelry, decorative items, or other products where the value is derived from craftsmanship in addition to metal content.
+These items are generally taxable, as their value is derived from their form and function, not just their metal content.

 Table of Contents